47degrees/fp-with-arrow-videos/ListK.md

 ```

-With Applicative Builder we can use functions of any number of arguments
+With Applicative Builder, we can use functions of any number of arguments.

 # Slide 9

 ```
 SequenceK

-SequenceK implements lazy lists representing lazily-evaluated ordered sequence of homogenous values.
+SequenceK implements lazy lists representing lazily-evaluated ordered sequences of homogenous values.

 val sequenceOne = sequenceOf(1, 2, 3).k()
 val sequenceTwo = sequenceOf(4, 5, 6).k()